ward/declarative-programming-project/README.md

     consult('datasets/data1.txt').

+Now that there are some `object`s in the program, finding the solution given our strategy is as simple as issuing

+    place_objects.

 ## The first attempt

-For completeness sake, the attempt to find an ideal solution is explained here, it essentially came down to checking pretty much every possibility.
+For completeness sake, the *failed* attempt to find an ideal solution is explained here, it essentially came down to checking pretty much every possibility.
 As mentioned before, this became quickly unfeasible due to the cheer amount of possibilities.
 While a program could be written, it would essentially never finish.

 The idea was that, given a set of objects, the set is split in every way without being redundant.
 By this is meant that the following splits of a list `[1,2,3]`